Darep/middleman-styleguide-template/README.md

 	middleman

-Finally, start working on your styleguide!
+Now you can start working on your styleguide!

 ## License